[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 When I want a break from caffeine, I turn to loose-leaf Honeybush tea.

-Unlike the Camellia sinensis teas reviewed here, Honeybush is made from legume family plants that do not make their own caffeine.
+Unlike the Camellia sinensis teas reviewed here, Honeybush is made from legume family plants that do not synthesize caffeine.
 Closely related to Rooibos tea, the distinct flavor of Honeybush emerges when the tiny leaves and stems are harvested, chopped, and oxidized under the hot sun of South Africa, where Honeybush is native.

-Davidson’s Organic Tea is a faithful supplier of quality teas from around the world and is my top choice because of its excellent flavor.
+Davidson’s Organic Tea is a faithful supplier of quality teas worldwide and is my top choice in Honeybush because of its excellent flavor.
 It is also the least expensive tea on this list and a great value.
 A pound of Davidson’s Honeybush will last you a good while.

-Check out Green Honeybush if you’d like a less oxidized tea with more antioxidants.
+Check out Green Honeybush if you want a less oxidized tea with more antioxidants.
 It’s made from the same plant but has a lighter, more floral aroma than oxidized Honeybush, and of course, it is naturally caffeine-free.

 #6.
 Best Loose-leaf Chai: Original Masala Chai from Vahdam Teas

-If you order “chai tea” in America, what you mean is “spiced black tea.”
+If you order “chai tea” in America, you mean “spiced black tea.”
 However, chai, in the Indian language of Hindi, translates to “tea,” so “chai tai” is redundant.
-But for the sake of consistency within my home country, I’ll stick with chai tea and soldier on.
+But for consistency within my home country, I’ll stick with chai tea and soldier on.

 The spices and teas used to make chai can vary among tea manufacturers.
-The most basic or original recipe includes a robust black tea combined with cardamom, cinnamon, cloves, ginger, and peppercorns.
-In India, whole milk and table sugar are often mixed into hot chai, but many Americans prefer their chai unaltered.
+The most basic or original recipe includes a robust black tea with cardamom, cinnamon, cloves, ginger, and peppercorns.
+In India, whole milk and table sugar are often mixed into hot chai, but many Americans prefer unaltered chai.
 I’ve been served chai with and without milk and sugar, which is a delight both ways.

-You can explore many variations of chai, but I recommend that beginners stick with the reliable original Masala mix and work from there.
-Believe me, it’ll be a fun trip!
+You can explore many variations of chai, but I recommend that beginners stick with the original Masala mix and work from there.
+I like Vahdam’s chai in the 2:1 water-to-milk ratio and 2 tsp of chai stirred in.
+For a more robust black tea component, I mix in more CTC black from one of the abovementioned sellers.

 Some tea drinkers may wish to blend chai spices at home.
 Vahdam Teas offers a large selection of prepared spices and seasonings to supply the DIYers.
-Each seasoning or spice ships in a convenient, resealable container to maintain freshes.
+Ingredients ship in a convenient, resealable container to maintain freshness.
 Mix in one of the Assam teas I recommended earlier, and get creative with the blend that suits your tastes.

 #7.
 Best Loose-leaf Oolong tea: Black Dragon Oolong from The Tao of Tea